ZT-Pepite/test-c3-book/README.md

 ## Support

-- All the source code can be downloaded from Espressif's [GitHub repository](https://github.com/espressif/book-esp32c3-iot-projects).
+- All the source code can be downloaded from Espressif’s [GitHub repository](https://github.com/espressif/book-esp32c3-iot-projects).
-- You can also share your thoughts and questions on Espressif's [official forum](https://www.esp32.com/bookc3).
+- You can also share your thoughts and questions on Espressif’s [official forum](https://www.esp32.com/bookc3).